Property

 My Live Updates

 Investment properties typically exist in the retail, office, and industrial property markets.
-We will not go into the other property types of tourism and leisure here in this article as they themselves take more comments and lengthy reviews.
+We will not discuss the other property types, tourism, and leisure, in this article as they require more comments and lengthy reviews.

-Here is a useful list to consider with investment property.
+Here is a useful list to consider when investing in property.

 Some Key Property Concerns

-• Rent: The levels of the existing rent are important to the investor or landlord, but more important are the levels of rent in the future.
+• Rent: The current rent levels are important to the investor or landlord, but more important are the rent levels in the future.
 It is a matter of what rent escalation the lease allows for and in what time frame.
 A good lease with a good rent review profile in a sound and well-managed property will always attract property investors.

 • Outgoings: These are the property running costs.
-Importantly they should be in balance and comparison to other properties of similar types in the same region.
-If the outgoings are out of balance to similar properties, you need to know why, as any astute property buyer will ask about the outgoings.
-They know the averages of outgoings in the area and will not want to pay above the average unless there is a solid and sound reason to do so.
+Importantly, they should be balanced and compared to other properties of similar types in the same region.
+If the outgoings are out of balance to comparable properties, you need to know why, as any astute property buyer will ask about the outgoings.
+They know the average outgoings in the area and will not want to pay above the average unless there is a solid and sound reason.

 • Supply and Demand: How much other property is coming into the market in the next few years?
 Will that property affect the property that you are looking at?
 Could this impact the tenant profile or interest in your property?
 This equation or consideration is called supply and demand.
 It will impact buyer and tenant interest in the region in which your property is located.

-• Indians are starting to ditch gold and belongings investments for stocks.
+• Indians are starting to ditch gold and belongings and invest in stocks.

 • What Constitutes Separate Property in Virginia?